badrap/docs.badrap.io/docs/apps/azure.md

 # Microsoft Azure

-Synchronize assets from Microsoft Azure to Badrap.
+Synchronize assets from Microsoft Azure to Badrap, in order to receive security warnings to those assets.

-You'll need Global Administrator, Application Administrator or Cloud Application Administrator privileges to perform this action.
+Badrap needs a read-only permission to get a list of public IP-addresses in Azure.
+To grant that permission, you'll need Global Administrator, Application Administrator or Cloud Application Administrator privileges.

 ## Install the App in Badrap